 What life is like after retroactive jealousy

-Today, my former patterns of constant curiosity and obsessive thoughts have disappeared.
+Today, the pattern of constant curiosity and obsessive thoughts has disappeared.

 As I put in the work, and followed my program, the obsessive thoughts and questions began to dissipate, until one morning I woke up and realized that they were gone.
 I felt peaceful, happy, and optimistic about the future for the first time in a long time.